fabiangambino/web-app-crm/README.md

 3. Create a base layout that will be used for the majority of views which will include a nav including clickable buttons that redirect to various views.

-4. Created an advanced search form that works in the same manner as the quick search form from dashboard with extended search options.
+4. Create an advanced search form that works in the same manner as the quick search form from dashboard with extended search options.

 ## Completed